1

 秦武王卒,無子,立其弟為昭王。 昭王母故號為羋八子,及昭王即位,羋八子號為宣太后。 宣太后非武王母。 武王母號曰惠文后,先武王死。 宣太后二弟:其異父長弟曰穰侯,姓魏氏,名冉; 同父弟曰羋戎,為華陽君。 而昭王同母弟曰高陵君、涇陽君。 而魏冉最賢,自惠王、武王時任職用事。 武王卒,諸弟爭立,唯魏冉力為能立昭王。 昭王即位,以冉為將軍,衛咸陽。 誅季君之亂,而逐武王后出之魏,昭王諸兄弟不善者皆滅之,威振秦國。 昭王少,宣太后自治,任魏冉為政。

 When King Wu of Qin died without heirs, his younger brother ascended as King Zhao.
 King Zhao's mother was formerly known as Lady Mi the Eighth.
 When King Zhao ascended the throne, Lady Mi the Eighth was elevated to Empress Dowager Xuan.
-Empress Dowager Xuan was not King Wu's mother.
+Empress Dowager Xuan was not the mother of King Wu.
 King Wu's mother was honored as Empress Huiwen and predeceased him.
 Empress Dowager Xuan had two younger brothers: her elder half-brother from a different father was called Marquis of Rang, surnamed Wei, named Ran; Her younger uterine brother was Mi Rong, who became Lord of Huayang.
 King Zhao's uterine younger brothers were titled Lord of Gaoling and Lord of Jingyang.
 Wei Ran was the most capable among them.
 He held office and conducted affairs since the reigns of King Hui and King Wu.
 When King Wu died, his younger brothers vied for the throne.
 Only Wei Ran wielded sufficient power to establish King Zhao.
 When King Zhao ascended the throne, he appointed Ran as general to defend Xianyang.
 He executed Ji Jun's rebellion, banished King Wu's empress to Wei, and eliminated all of King Zhao's disloyal brothers.
 His authority shook the state of Qin.
 Since King Zhao was young, Empress Dowager Xuan ruled personally and entrusted Wei Ran with conducting political affairs.

 3